Freestyle Rules and Scoring

 A maximum of nine discs may be used during any freestyle routine.
 Competitors starting their routines with more than nine discs will receive a deduction of minus one point applied to the Human Category.

 Competitors must bring their own music and should present it to the AWI sound system staff before the competition starts.
-Competitors must mark their music clearly with their name and their dog's name and list the track number to be played.
-Competitors are encouraged to avoid music that is not suited for a family audience.
-Music must be presented as a CD or MP3 player.
-No cassette tapes will be allowed.
+Competitors must mark their music clearly with their name and their dog's name and list the track number to be played, if applicable Competitors are encouraged to avoid music that is not suited for a family audience.
+Music that is vulgar and contains foul language is inappropriate.
+If you have any questions regarding the appropriateness of your music, check with the AWI staff before competition starts.
+Music must be presented as a CD, MP3 file, or on a cell phone.
+Many event hosts will ask for a digital copy of your music in advance.
+Check with the event host for their preference.

 Costumes and Props

-There are no clothing restrictions in the AWI freestyle competition, however, the use of a costume will not increase the likelihood of a higher score if it does not add to the overall entertainment value and crowd appeal of the freestyle routine.
+At the World Championship event competitors are required to wear the provided AWI t-shirt while competing.
+At AWI qualifiers there are no clothing restrictions in competition, however, the use of a costume will not increase the likelihood of a higher score if it does not add to the overall entertainment value and crowd appeal of the freestyle routine.
 Competitors should be aware that use of a costume could actually result in a lower score if it hinders the successful execution of moves or disrupts the flow of the routine.
 Any costume that the head judge deems to pose a risk of injury to the dog will not be allowed during the competition.
 Canine costumes should be limited to bandanas or form-fitting coats, like Ashley himself used to wear.
 Any loose, flowing, or hanging costume on a dog that the head judge deems to pose a safety risk will not be allowed on the field.

 The use of any type of prop—an item not worn on the body as clothing—is not permitted while the competing team is on the field.
 This rule applies regardless of whether the prop is used as part of a pre-routine (before time starts) or otherwise.
 If a competitor has a question regarding a costume or prop, it is highly recommended that the competitor consult with the judges in advance.